smarizvi110/CATS/README.md

 The internet has become indispensable, and user expectations for website loading speed are ever-increasing.
 While various optimization techniques exist, they often fall short under constrained bandwidth or when immediate access to core content is important.

-This project explores introducing content prioritization at the Transmission Control Protocol (TCP) level.
+This project explores introducing content prioritization at the Layer 4 (the Transport Layer, as in the OSI model).
 The proposal involves:

 1. Assigning priorities to individual elements within a web page (or data chunks in other applications).
 2. Modifying a TCP-like transport protocol (envisioned as an extension to TCP BBR) to facilitate differentiated delivery based on these priorities.